drohde/CounterfactualEstimator/_posts/criteo/2020-03-10-DRAFT-contextualbandits.md

 ## Predicting next organic view in the user session

-The goal of the system is of course to recommend 'relevant' products to the user.
-But we then need to define what is 'relevant'.
+The goal of the system is of course to recommend 'relevant' products to the user, so we need to define what is 'relevant'.
 A widely used heuristic here is to define the 'relevant' products as the products the user is likely to  view / purchase in the future, knowing the users' current history of views / purchases.
 We can create logs of user histories removing the last item and then build models to predict this final item.
 This actually becomes a supervised learning problem.

 ![a supervised learning problem]({{site.repo_name}}/assets/images/reco_problem/supervised_reco.jpg){:class="img-responsive"}